3x3 basketball at the 2022 Commonwealth Games – Women's wheelchair tournament

 The women's 3x3 wheelchair basketball tournament at the 2022 Commonwealth Games was held in a temporary Games-time venue at the brownfield site in Smithfield between 29 July and 2 August 2022.

 The discipline of wheelchair basketball made its sport debut at the Commonwealth Games.
+Canada won the gold medal, defeating Australia in the final.
+England won the bronze medal.

 Qualification

 England qualified as host nation, two nations qualified by winning their respective IWBF zonal qualifiers, and the rest received Bipartite Invitations.